YourongYe/Programming-Basics/pointer_and_reference.md

-# Pointer in stack and heap
+# Pointer in stack pointing to heap

 ```cpp
 #include <iostream>